 After five months of planning, on July 15, 1923, the cornerstone was laid for a new church to house the growing congregation.
 Reverend Biddle, pastor of the Mount Pisgah Presbyterian Church who worked diligently to establish the new church, was named acting-pastor.

 J.M.
-Elliot of the church session read the historical paper, and greetings were brought by neighboring pastors Rev. John J. McIlvaine of the Brookline Boulevard United Presbyterian Church and Rev. Alexander Steel of the Brookline United Methodist Church.
-The prayer of dedication was offered by Rev. P.W.
+Elliot of the church session read the historical paper, and greetings were brought by neighboring pastors Reverend John J. McIlvaine of the Brookline Boulevard United Presbyterian Church and Reverend Alexander Steel of the Brookline United Methodist Church.
+The prayer of dedication was offered by Reverend P.W.
 Snyder, superintendant of missions of the Presbytery of Pittsburgh.
 The musical program featured Miss Sadie M. Jackson and a male quarter.

 Construction was completed five months later, and the completed church was dedicated in a ceremony conducted by Reverend Biddle on December 9, 1923.
 The church would be directed and supported by the trustees of the Pittsburgh Presbytery.

-The church's second pastor was Rev. William Semple, Jr., who took over the pastorship in 1925, followed by Rev. Archibald J. Stewart in October 1929.
+The church's second pastor was Reverend William Semple, Jr., who took over the pastorship in 1925, followed by Reverend Archibald John Stewart in October 1929.
 Organization services were held on December 17, 1933 in observance of the tenth anniversary of the Paul Mission.

-On May 12, 1949, the congregation held a dual celebration.
-They burned the mortage on the church and honored their pastor, Rev. Stewart, on his twentieth anniversary as their minister.
+On May 12, 1949, the Paul Church congregation held a dual celebration.
+On this date they held the church Mortgage Burning Ceremony and honored their pastor, Reverend Archibald Stewart, on his twentieth anniversary as church minister.

-Special services were held on October 13, 1954 to mark the 25th Anniversary of Rev. Stewart's installation.
-Former choir members joined with the current choir in a special song service.
+The 25th Anniversary of Reverend Stewart's installation was held on October 13, 1954.
+Former choir members joined with the current choir in a special song service in honor of Reverend Stewart and his late-wife Mildred.
 An anniversary dinner was held the following evening, followed by a get-together of former members.
-Reverend Stewart served as pastor for another seventeen years, stepping down in 1971.

-The Paul Church was, at one time, one of the main churches in Brookline, and remained in service through April of 2001.
+The Paul Presbyterian Church was once one of the main churches in Brookline, and remained in service through April of 2001.
 The church was dissolved and the building was eventually taken over by the Providence Reformed Presbyterian Church.
 The large stained glass windows in the front of the church are no longer there.